hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Utilities.package/UnextendableTextFontReference.class/README.md

-I am a TextFontReference but I am not extendable.
-Therefore I do not cause glitches when being used in environments with different font sizes.
+An UnextendableTextFontReference is a TextFontReference but it is not extendable.
+Therefore it does not cause glitches when being used in environments with different font sizes.

+Instance Variables